FauxApokolips/Terraform/BACKEND/README.md

 # 🚀 DevOps Project to Automate Infrastructure on AWS Using Terraform and GitLab CICD

-Before starting, ensure you have a basic understanding of:

-* Basic Terraform Knowledge

-* Understanding of CI/CD

-* GitLab CI Knowledge

 ## 📝 Prerequisites

 1. **AWS Account Creation**